kelseyhightower/kubernetes-the-hard-way/docs/08-bootstrapping-kubernetes-controllers.md

 ok
 ```

-> Remember to run the above commands on each controller node: `controller-0`, `controller-1`, and `controller-2`.
+> Remember to run the above commands on each master node: `master-0`, `master-1`, and `master-2`.

 ## RBAC for Kubelet Authorization

-In this section you will configure RBAC permissions to allow the Kubernetes API Server to access the Kubelet API on each worker node.
+In this section you will configure RBAC permissions to allow the Kubernetes API Server to access the Kubelet API on each worker node (`master<kube-apiserver> --> worker<kubelet>`).
 Access to the Kubelet API is required for retrieving metrics, logs, and executing commands in pods.

 > This tutorial sets the Kubelet `--authorization-mode` flag to `Webhook`.
 Webhook mode uses the [SubjectAccessReview](https://kubernetes.io/docs/admin/authorization/#checking-api-access) API to determine authorization.

-The commands in this section will effect the entire cluster and only need to be run once from one of the controller nodes.
+The commands in this section will effect the entire cluster and only need to be run once from **one of the** master nodes.

 ```
-gcloud compute ssh controller-0
+$ aws ec2 describe-instances --filters Name=vpc-id,Values=vpc-xxxxxxxxxxxxxxxxx \
+  --query 'Reservations[].Instances[].[Tags[?Key==`Name`].Value | [0],InstanceId,Placement.AvailabilityZone,PrivateIpAddress,PublicIpAddress,State.Name]' \
+  --output text | sort | grep master master-0        i-xxxxxxxxxxxxxxxxx     ap-northeast-1c 10.240.0.10     xx.xxx.xxx.xxx  running
+...

+$ ssh -i ~/.ssh/your_ssh_key ubuntu@xx.xxx.xxx.xxx
 ```

-Create the `system:kube-apiserver-to-kubelet` [ClusterRole](https://kubernetes.io/docs/admin/authorization/rbac/#role-and-clusterrole) with permissions to access the Kubelet API and perform most common tasks associated with managing pods:
+Create the `system:kube-apiserver-to-kubelet` [ClusterRole](https://kubernetes.io/docs/admin/authorization/rbac/#role-and-clusterrole) with permissions to access the Kubelet API and perform most common tasks associated with managing pods.

+> NOTE: you should turn off tmux multiple sync sessions when executing following command on one master node as `ClusterRole` is a cluster-wide resource.

 ```
+master-0 $ hostname
+master-0

-cat <<EOF | kubectl apply --kubeconfig admin.kubeconfig -f -
+master-0 $ cat <<EOF | kubectl apply --kubeconfig admin.kubeconfig -f -
 apiVersion: rbac.authorization.k8s.io/v1beta1
 kind: ClusterRole
 metadata: